Flutterwave/Java-v3/documentation/Beneficiary.md

 # BENEFICIARIES

-We recommend reading the main readme first, to understand the requirements for using the library and how to initiate this in your apps.
+We recommend reading the main README first to understand the requirements for using the library and how to initiate this in your apps.
 This guide assumes you've read that.